-Iran is much safer than most expats assume.
+Iran is, on the whole, safer than most expats assume.
 That said, safety and security are concerns for expats travelling to and living in Iran.
-Due to strained relations between Iran and the West, and regular spates of protest in Tehran, Iran can feel politically volatile for many expats.
+Due to strained relations between Iran and several other countries, and regular spates of protest in Tehran, Iran can feel politically volatile for many expats.

 The British Foreign Office and the US Department of State warn their citizens against travel to Iran as there have been incidences of foreigners being kidnapped.
 Expats in Iran are advised to maintain a low profile and to stay well away from any mass gatherings or political protests.

 Ultimately, while expats might be enticed to move to Iran for career progression, it's not a decision to be taken lightly.
 Considering the volatility in the region and Iran's international standing, expats living in Iran are likely to feel more restricted than they would in their home countries.
 Each expat will have their own reasons for moving to Iran, and will to decide whether the juice is worth the squeeze, so to speak.

 Population: Around 86.8 million

 Capital city: Tehran

 Neighbouring countries: Afghanistan, Armenia, Azerbaijan, Iraq, Pakistan, Turkey and Turkmenistan.

 Geography: Located in the Middle East, Iran lies to the south of the Caspian Sea and north of the Persian Gulf and the Gulf of Oman.
 The country's mountains enclose several broad basins, or plateaus, on which major agricultural and urban settlements are located.

-Political system: A hybrid system guided by Islamic ideologies that features an elected president and parliament with an assembly of experts, who appoint a supreme leader.
+Political system: A hybrid system guided by Islamic ideologies featuring an elected president and parliament with an assembly of experts who appoint a supreme leader.

 Major religion: Islam